April 4, 2013

-- (1) The maximum amount of each ETF to be purchased shall, pursuant to the relevant rules of the Bank, be set so that the Bank's purchase would take into account the total market value of that ETF issued and the coverage of the index which that ETF tracks.
+- (1) The maximum amount of each ETF to be purchased shall, pursuant to the relevant rules of the Bank, be set so that the Bank's purchase would take into account the amount outstanding in circulation of that ETF issued and the coverage of the index which that ETF tracks.

-- (2) The maximum amount of each J-REIT to be purchased shall not exceed 10 percent of the total amount of that J-REIT issued, and shall, pursuant to the relevant rules of the Bank, be set so that the Bank's purchase would roughly be proportionate to the total market value of that J-REIT issued.
+- (2) The maximum amount of each J-REIT to be purchased shall not exceed 10 percent of the total amount of that J-REIT issued, and shall, pursuant to the relevant rules of the Bank, be set so that the Bank's purchase would roughly be proportionate to the amount outstanding in circulation of that J-REIT issued.